 From 12 August 2018, new labour market testing requirements apply to 482 visa nominations.
 We recommend all employers discuss their advertising efforts with us prior to placing any advertising to ensure it will met the strict 482 visa requirements.
 Speak with our migration agent today on 1800 875 285 Adverting must be conducted in the…

 482 TSS visa (Temporary Skills Shortage) The new TSS subclass 482 visa replaces the old 457 visa program.
-Our experienced Migration Agent Perth will conduct a thorough assessment and guide you through the entire application process.
+Our experienced Migration Agent Perth, Melbourne or Sydney will conduct a thorough assessment and guide you through the entire application process.
 Below is a very basic overview of the program.
-Applications can become complicated with regards to the work experience, skills, English language and different…
+Applications can become complicated with regards to the work experience, skills, English…

 From the 1 July 2017 the age limit for Employer Nomination Scheme subclass 186 via direct entry and RSMS subclass 187 via Direct Entry was lowered from under 50 to under 45 years of age.
 The age limit for those applying under the transition stream remains at under 50 years of age.
 Contact our Migration…